spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/create-manage-nutanix-cluster.md

 - A Private Cloud Gateway (PCG) deployed.

-- Minimum supported CAPI version v1.5.3.
+- Minimum supported CAPI version 1.5.3.
 Refer to the Nutanix [Validated Integrations](https://opendocs.nutanix.com/capx/v1.2.x/validated_integrations/#validated-versions) compatibility matrix.

 - An infrastructure cluster profile created for the Nutanix cloud.
 For guidance on creating a profile, refer to [Create an Infrastructure Profile](../../../profiles/cluster-profiles/create-cluster-profiles/create-infrastructure-profile.md).
 At the **Cloud Type** step of profile creation, select **Nutanix** listed under the **Tech Preview**.
-The

-- A Cluster API (CAPI) image created for the Nutanix cloud platform.
-For guidance, refer to [Building CAPI Images for Nutanix Cloud Platform](https://image-builder.sigs.k8s.io/capi/providers/nutanix.html#building-capi-images-for-nutanix-cloud-platform-ncp).
+Select the custom packs provided at the OS and Kubernetes layers.
+Out-of-the-box packs are provided for the network and storage profile layers.
+Additionally, Palette provides a Nutanix-specific storage pack.

 ## Deploy a Nutanix Cluster